Vic Gov QR code Service

 User research synthesis

-A collaborative data sharing session where researchers brought in their observations, photos and notes from their site visits.
+Collaborative data sharing sessions where researchers brought observations, photos, and notes from site visits

 -